Storms follow heatwaves to batter Southeast Europe’s crops

 The European Commission has reduced its forecasts for sunflower and maize crops in Romania, the biggest economy and agricultural producer in Southeast Europe.

-This year, Romania’s sunflower and maize crops are expected to come in at 11% and 7%, respectively, below past the averages of the last five years.
+This year, Romania’s sunflower and maize crops are expected to come in at 11% and 7%, respectively, below the averages of the last five years.

 As in most of the countries in the region, Romania's spring crops have been hit by the heatwaves and storms.
-Consequently, in its latest set of forecasts the European Commission revised downwards, for the second consecutive month, the sunflower yield prospects for Romania, the main producing country in the EU.
-Romanian farmers are forecast to produce only 2.16 tonnes of sunflower per hectare on average this year, 11% below the average of the last five years but 12% above 2021-2022 farming year, according to the latest forecast from the Commission.
+Consequently, in its latest set of forecasts the European Commission revised downwards, for the second consecutive month, the sunflower yield prospects for Romania, the main producer of the agricultural commodity in the EU.
+Romanian farmers are forecast to produce only 2.16 tonnes of sunflower per hectare on average this year, 11% below the average of the last five years but 12% above the 2021-2022 farming year, according to the latest forecast from the Commission.

 “Overall, yield prospects for maize and sunflowers have become more pessimistic and our yield forecasts have been reduced below the five-year average,” the latest Commission report reads.